“Or… just write me a check, genau? Like a normal person.”

 “Not sure.
 Gift of Love, or something.
 I think it's an amulet with love-magic.
 I’ve seen a couple of these, but not often as a brooch.
 They’re usually pendants.”

 He went back to look at the object through his jewelers loupe.
 Pretty cute indeed.
-The silence returned to the room while Driver made himself comfortable in one of the reading chairs and Dust’s curiosity got the best of her as she nosed through the objects on the shelves behind Ekster.
-She inevitably couldn't sit still, nor quiet, for all that long.
+Silence settled once more.
+Driver made himself comfortable in one of the reading chairs, ready for a nap, while Dust hovered restlessly behind Ekster.
+Her eyes kept drifting toward the shelves, curiosity tugging at her, but she forced herself to stay put.
+She inevitably couldn't sit still, or remain quiet, for all that long.

 Ekster hummed.
-“I enjoy workmanship with raw materials and displays of true skill.”
+“I just respect skilled craftsmanship.”
 He turned around on his stool and handed Dust the brooch, to which he had attached a little paper tag for identification.
 “Third rack from the right, second shelf from the top.”

-“Want to have it?” he shrugged away Dust’s surprised expression.
+“Want to have it?”
+He shrugged away Dust’s surprised expression.
 “I collect just for the sake of it.
-If you see anything worth selling, I wouldn't mind giving some things a second life.
+I wouldn't mind giving some things a second life.
 Here.”
 He picked up a hairpin with ornate silverwork from a shelf nearby.
-“This is cute too.
+“This is nice too.
 Looks kind of trendy, right?
 Twentieth century.”
 He twisted the pin around between his gloved fingers and observed how its hanging ornaments danced in the light.
-He extended the jewelry out to Dust, who carefully received it with amazement in her eyes.
+He extended the jewelry out to Dust, who carefully took it with amazement in her eyes.

 “Are you sure?”